We already have a fair idea of everything we can expect from Starfield.

-The short answer – No. Starfield is not multiplayer.
-It does not support multiplayer in any capability at all.
-As an Xbox exclusive also available on Windows, it’s only natural that Starfield is single-player and wants to first dole out the best single-player experience.
+Starfield does not support multiplayer in any capability at all.
+It’s only natural that Starfield remains single-player and aims to first dole out the best single-player experience possible.

 Starfield does come packed with a game system that will procedurally generate worlds and interactions with the main character – you.
 So much so, Bethesda’s vocal about unique gaming experiences.
 Since it’s procedurally generated, 2 players may not have the same story or game experience at the same juncture of their storylines.

-Now think about this – If 2 players don’t necessarily have the same storyline experiences, will Starfield ever be able to accommodate multiplayer or co-op gaming?
+Now think about this – If 2 players don’t necessarily have the same storyline experiences, can Starfield accommodate multiplayer or co-op gaming?

 Let’s just say Bethesda can.

-They can and it looks like the game already has the necessary foundations required for multiplayer capabilities like –
+The game already has the necessary foundations required for multiplayer capabilities.

 Huge Open World

-Multiplayer gaming needs a big enough environment to accommodate all live players.
+Multiplayer gaming needs a big enough environment to accommodate multiple live players.
 It’s like an interactive cloud where each player adds an interactive variable with the game system.

-Do anything right from the character creation dashboard for hours.
-Do anything on the planet you land on.
-Wander off the LZ to literally ‘explore’ the world as it is created.
-There’s a catch – if worlds are procedurally generated, they won’t remain the same when you return.
-(But isn’t that how space and time work?)
+You can do anything right from the character creation dashboard, on the planet you land on, wandering off the LZ to ‘explore’ the world as it is created.

 Expansive Shipbuilding and Weapon Crafting

-I’ll spend more time on these two than maybe roaming around in space and looting cargo ships with a fast, decked-up fighter (or maybe not).
+I’ll spend more time on these two than maybe roaming around in space and looting cargo ships with a fast, decked-up looter (or maybe not).

 Companion Setups

-But let’s say Bethesda wants to go multiplayer.
-They can simply keep plot touchpoints on these NPC companions and instead of letting us add them to our crew, they can let us add our friends.
-Sounds simple enough.
+Let’s say Bethesda wants to go multiplayer.
+They can simply keep plot touchpoints on these companions as NPCs and instead of letting us add them to our crew, they can let us add our friends.
+Sounds simple enough!

-Starfield Multiplayer Gameplay: How It Will Play Out
+Starfield Multiplayer Gameplay: How It Should Play Out

 A Bustling Economy System